Common Names

 When used in small doses, the tannin content in rhubarb has a constipating effect.
 At higher doses, however, the hydrolyzed metabolites of emodin and sennidin stimulate the gastrointestinal tract and produce a laxative effect (4).
 The actions of anthraquinones on rheinanthrone, which is transformed from sennoside A, may promote the purgative effects of sennoside A (16).

-Additional studies show that aloe-emodin exerts anti-proliferative activity, inducing cell cycle arrest in cancer cell lines (6).
-Anthraquinone extracts of rhubarb were shown to induce cytotoxicity in cancer cell lines (5) and tumor (sarcoma 37, mammary, and Ehrlich) necrosis in mice (1), although this has not been demonstrated in humans.
-Another study showed that emodin inhibits human cancer cell invasiveness by specifically antagonizing the adenosine 5’-triphosphate (ATP)-gated Ca(2+)-permeable channel P2X7 receptor (P2X7R) (17).
+Additional studies suggest that aloe-emodin exerts anti-proliferative activity, inducing cell cycle arrest in cancer cell lines (6).
+Anthraquinone extracts of rhubarb induced cytotoxicity in cancer cell lines (5) and tumor necrosis in mice (1), although this has not been demonstrated in humans.
+Another study showed that emodin inhibits human cancer cell invasiveness by specifically antagonizing the adenosine 5’-triphosphate-gated Ca(2+)-permeable channel P2X7 receptor (17).

 Adverse Reactions